mr-adult/tree-iterators-rs/README.md

 ## Attach Ancestors

 attach_ancestors() is a method that can be called after any of the above APIs to change the iterator structure into one that returns a slice of all ancestors and the current value in the tree.
 If one of these is called, the (now streaming) iterator will yield a slice where the item at index 0 is the root value, the item at index len() - 1 is the current value, and everything in between is the other ancestors.
-As an example, when we are at the value of 10 in our traversal, the slice will look like this: \[0, 2, 6, 7, 8, 9, 10\].
+As an example, when we are at the value of 10 in our traversal (see above documentation), the slice will look like this: \[0, 2, 6, 7, 8, 9, 10\].

-For example, we can use this API to filter down to only the values where all of the ancestors are even numbers in the example tree.
+For example, we can use this API to filter down to only the values where all of the ancestors and the current node are even numbers in the example tree.

-NOTE: Be sure to add a use  statement for streaming_iterator::StreamingIterator to pull in the filter, map, reduce, for_each, etc. methods.
+NOTE: Be sure to add a use  statement for streaming_iterator::StreamingIterator to pull in the filter, map, reduce, for_each, etc. methods from the streaming_iterator crate.

 ```rust
 use streaming_iterator::StreamingIterator;